elianeroosli/mimic-fairness-generalizability-casestudy/README.md

-# Case Study: Fairness and Generalizability of MIMIC-Trained Model
+# The Fairness and Generalizability Assessment Framework

 This case study examines the fairness and generalizability of a MIMIC-trained model published in the peer-reviewed article on [Multitask learning and benchmarking with clinical time series data](https://www.nature.com/articles/s41597-019-0103-9) by Harutyunyan et al.,